engineering-collaboration/book/docs/book/anatomy-of-managing-a-team/README.md

-# The anatomy of managing a team
+# The Anatomy of Managing a Team

 !!! note
     Part 2 of the book is in heavy development and will be the final part to be released.
 Consult the task list below for an overview of the chapters in this part.